Observations at the hive entrance

 |

-The presence of a little condensation water on the landing board, directly in front of the entrance, means that the colony is generating warm, humid air and is therefore clearly alive. |
+The presence of a little condensation water on the alighting board, directly in front of the entrance, means that the colony is generating warm, humid air and is therefore alive and well. |

 |